knutnergaard/smufolib/README.rst

 manner to each platform.

-As an example, check for missing or superflous SMuFL anchors by running the :mod:`~bin.checkAnchors` script directly from console:
+As an example, check for missing or superflous SMuFL anchors by running the checkAnchors script directly from console:

 .. code:: zsh